bytedance/1d-tokenizer/README.md

 #### We introduce a novel 1D image tokenization framework that breaks grid constraints existing in 2D tokenization methods, leading to a much more flexible and compact image latent representation.

-#### The proposed 1D tokenizer can tokenize a 256 × 256 image into as few as 32 discrete tokens, leading to a signigicant speed-up (hundreds times faster than diffusion models) in generation process, while maintaining state-of-the-art generation quality.
+#### The proposed 1D tokenizer can tokenize a 256 × 256 image into as few as 32 discrete tokens, leading to a significant speed-up (hundreds times faster than diffusion models) in generation process, while maintaining state-of-the-art generation quality.

 #### We conduct a series of experiments to probe the properties of rarely studied 1D image tokenization, paving the path towards compact latent space for efficient and effective image representation.